 House Arrest, SEC (Secure Electronic Monitoring), Ankle Bracelet Alternatives to Jail

-House Arrest, also known as SEC (Secure Electronic Monitoring), which involves the use of an Ankle Bracelet, can be an alternative to jail in Orange County.
+Supervised Electronic Confinement SEC House Arrest, also known as SEC (Secure Electronic Confinement), which involves the use of an Ankle Bracelet, can be an alternative to jail in Orange County.

 What is SEC?